Random Thoughts

 The “would a senior engineer say this is overcomplicated?” check is the one that does the most work.
 It’s a single mental test the agent can apply to its own output before committing it.
 The model is good at running that test on itself once it’s been told to.
 Without the prompt, it doesn’t run it at all.

-I’ll write a whole post tomorrow about what this looks like in practice — the specific shapes of overengineering, the before/after diffs, the moments where I had to push back on a 200-line solution that wanted to be 50.
 The short version: this rule, on its own, changed more about the quality of generated code than any other single change I made.

 3. Surgical Changes